edcircuit

 either improved or remained the same in their knowledge of emergent literacy skills.
 However, the type of intervention did not affect the amount of learning that occurred, meaning RAIT interventions and traditional, play-based interventions and individual and group interventions fostered emergent literacy skills at approximately the same rate.
 These findings are valuable for early childhood practitioners, as they provide evidence of the positive impact of devoting time to emergent literacy interventions, as well as the possibilities of using Osmo’s Words app as a supplemental instructional tool.

-reflective artificial intelligence technology, emergent literacy, play-based interventions
+Keywords: reflective artificial intelligence technology, emergent literacy,

 Introduction